Web Analytics

 By Flight: The only international flight to Lhasa is from Kathmandu, Nepal.
 The flight takes about 1 hour and 30 minutes, and it's a convenient option for travelers coming from South Asia.

 By Road: Driving from Kathmandu to Tibet via Gyirong Port is a popular choice.
-Tourists can easily reach the holy grounds of Kailash Mansarovar and then venture to EBC, Shigatse and Lhasa.
+You can easily reach the holy grounds of Kailash Mansarovar and then venture to EBC, Shigatse, and Lhasa.

 3. How to book Tibet train/ flight tickets?